sensible-hq/sensible-docs/readme-sync/v0/welcome/draft-zapier.md

 Create an example Sensible extraction
 ----

 To configure Zapier, you'll use a recent example of a document extraction.
-Follow steps 1-9 in [PDF to Excel quickstart](doc:excel-quickstart) to create an example extraction.
+Follow the steps in [PDF to Excel quickstart](doc:excel-quickstart) to create an example JSON extraction.

 Configure Zapier
 ----